-&lt;sup>19 These include, although are not limited to, Vincent A. Smith: Catalogue of the Coins in the Indian Museum Calcutta, Oxford: Clarendon Press, 1906; A.S.
-Altekar: The Coinage of the Gupta Empire, Varanasi: The Numismatic Society of India, Banaras Hindu University, 1957; and Parmeshwari Lal Gupta and Sarojini Srivastava: Gupta Gold Coins in Bhārat Kalā Bhavan, Vārāṇasī: Bhārat Kalā Bhavan, 1981.
+&lt;sup>23 These include, although are not limited to, Vincent A. Smith: Catalogue of the Coins in the Indian Museum Calcutta (Oxford, 1906); A.S.
+Altekar, The Coinage of the Gupta Empire (Varanasi, 1957); and Parmeshwari Lal Gupta and Sarojini Srivastava, Gupta Gold Coins in Bhārat Kalā Bhavan (Vārāṇasī, 1981).

-$^{20}$ Kumar also mentions certain Lion-slayer type coins that depict the goddess seated on a lion but where the ouline of a throne back is visible on the coin.
-Although he mentions the possibility that these coins might have been issued by Candragupta I, he ultimately states that they "have been classified by me as Class III coins of Chandragupta II" (Kumar, op. cit., p.
+&lt;sup>24 Kumar also mentions certain Lion-slayer type coins that depict the goddess seated on a lion but where the outline of a throne back is visible on the coin.
+Although he mentions the possibility that these coins might have been issued by Candragupta I, he ultimately states that they 'have been classified by me as Class III coins of Chandragupta II' (Kumar, op. cit., p.
 180).